Pyotr Semyonov-Tyan-Shansky

 Pyotr Petrovich Semyonov or Semenov (Пётр Петрович Семёнов; 2 January (New style: 14 January), 1827 – 26 February (New style: 11 March), 1914) was a Russian geographer and statistician who managed the Russian Geographical Society for more than 40 years.
 He gained international fame for his pioneering exploration of the Tian Shan mountains.
 He changed his surname to "Semyonov of Tian Shan" (Семёнов-Тян-Шанский, Semyonov-Tyan-Shansky) at the age of 79.

-Several of his descendants, including a son, Andrey Semyonov-Tyan-Shansky, and a grandson Oleg Semenov-Tian-Shansky became scientists of note.
+Several of his descendants, including a son, Andrey Semyonov-Tyan-Shansky, a daughter, Olga Semyonova-Tyan-Shanskaya, and a grandson Oleg Semyonov-Tyan-Shansky became scientists of note.

 Life

-Pyotr Semenov was born into a noble family and studied at Saint Petersburg University.
-Together with Fyodor Dostoyevsky, Semenov attended secret meetings of the "Petrashevsky Circle" (a literary discussion group of progressive-minded commoner-intellectuals in St. Petersburg).
+Pyotr Semyonov was born into a noble family and studied at Saint Petersburg University.
+Together with Fyodor Dostoyevsky, Semyonov attended secret meetings of the "Petrashevsky Circle" (a literary discussion group of progressive-minded commoner-intellectuals in St. Petersburg).
 During the 1850s he studied geography and geology in Berlin under Alexander Humboldt and Carl Ritter, whose writings he translated into Russian.

-On Humboldt's suggestion, Semenov determined to explore the largely unknown mountains of the Tian Shan.
+On Humboldt's suggestion, Semyonov determined to explore the largely unknown mountains of the Tian Shan.
 In 1856, he set off from Barnaul on his first expedition, passing through the Altay Mountains and visiting Lake Issyk Kul on his way.
 In 1857, he returned to the Tian Shan, exploring the interior of this hitherto unknown mountain range.
-Semenov was the first European to see the scenic panorama of the Tengri Tag, and its most beautiful peak, the colossal Khan Tengri.
+Semyonov was the first European to see the scenic panorama of the Tengri Tag, and its most beautiful peak, the colossal Khan Tengri.

 One of his most interesting discoveries was to disprove Humboldt's earlier claims about Tian Shan's supposed volcanic origins.
 Semenov found no evidence of volcanic activity anywhere in the mountains.
 The next year, he published the first systematic description of the Tian Shan.
 The reputation of this monograph was such that half a century later Nicholas II of Russia authorized him to add the epithet "Tian-Shansky" (that is, "of Tian Shan") to his last name.

-Semenov also became interested in statistics and did his best to advance this discipline in Russia.
+Semyonov also became interested in statistics and did his best to advance this discipline in Russia.
 He served as Chairman of the Central Committee for Statistics from 1864 until 1874, when it was transformed into the Statistical Committee of the Ministry of Interior, of which he remained chairman until 1891.
 It was largely due to his efforts that the first census of the Russian Empire was held in 1897.
 The same year, he was made a member of the State Council of Imperial Russia.

-Semenov was a member of 53 learned societies and managed the Russian Geographical Society from 1873 until his death, using this position to encourage the exploration of inland Asia, notably by Nikolai Przhevalsky and Pyotr Kozlov.
-Semenov's memoirs were published after his death in four volumes.
+Semyonov was a member of 53 learned societies and managed the Russian Geographical Society from 1873 until his death, using this position to encourage the exploration of inland Asia, notably by Nikolai Przhevalsky and Pyotr Kozlov.
+Semyonov's memoirs were published after his death in four volumes.